The profile of the Higgs boson -- status and prospects: Higgs boson production and decays at the LHC

 The LHC physics highlights of the year 2018 were the observations of the couplings of the Higgs boson to the quarks of the third generation.
 In the same year the ATLAS and CMS collaborations observed the associated $\ttbar H$ production \cite{CMS:2018uxb , ATLAS:2018mme}, which provides direct access to the top-Higgs Yukawa coupling, and the Higgs boson decays into a pair of b-quarks, \hbb\ \cite{ATLAS:2018kot, CMS:2018nsn}.
 Also these results were achieved due to the excellent performance of the experiments and the application of sophisticated analyses methods based on multivariate techniques.
 Before the startup of the LHC the observation of these channels was considered to be extremely challenging and was estimated to require huge datasets and a careful control of systematic uncertainties on the large backgrounds.

 The $\hbb$ decay mode is predicted in the SM to have a branching ratio of 58\% for \mH\ =125~GeV.
-Accessing $\hbb$ decays is therefore crucial for constraining the overall Higgs-boson decay width.
-Due to large backgrounds from multi-jet production, a sufficiently large signal can only be observed in the associated production with a vector boson.
+Accessing $\hbb$ decays is therefore crucial for constraining the overall Higgs boson decay width.
+Due to large backgrounds from multi-jet production, a sufficiently large signal can only be observed in the associated production with a vector boson ($VH$ production).
 The analyses were performed for events containing zero, one, or two charged leptons (electrons or muons), targeting the $Z \to \nu \nu$, $W \to \ell \nu$ or $Z \to \ell \ell$ decay modes of the vector boson, respectively.
-Highly performing $b$-tagging algorithms were used to identify jets consistent with the hypothesis of them originating from an \hbb\ decay.
+Highly performing $b$-tagging algorithms were used to identify jets consistent with the hypothesis of them originating from the hadronisation of a $b$-quark.
 To improve the sensitivity, the three channels are each split according to the vector-boson transverse momentum, the number of jets (two or three), and the number of $b$-tagged jets.
 Topological and kinematic selection criteria are applied within each of the resulting categories.

 Based on data collected until the end of 2017, corresponding to an integrated luminosity of about 80~\fbs\ and in combination with the results based on the Run-1 data, the \hbb\ decay mode was observed with significance of 5.4$\sigma$ and 5.6$\sigma$ by the ATLAS \cite{ATLAS:2018kot} and CMS \cite{CMS:2018nsn} collaborations, respectively.
 Additionally, a combination of Run-2 results searching for the Higgs boson produced in association with a vector boson established at the same time the observation of the $VH$ production mode \cite{ATLAS:2018kot}.